 North Nantasket Beach looking north from Phipps Street towards Allerton Hill.
-Left to right: frontal dune, cobble, gravel, wrack lines, and fine-grained sand.
+Left to right: frontal dune, cobble, gravel, wrack lines, and fine-grained

-variety of sediments that range in size from fine-grained sand to gravel to cobble.
 Drumlins, such as Point Allerton, are composed of a mixture of sediment types including clay, silt, sand, pebble, cobble and boulders, and historically have provided the material that forms Nantasket Beach.
 In high wave energy environments such as Nantasket Beach, the finer sediments tend to be transported by waves and currents leaving the coarser sediments behind.
 These sediments are often referred to as a lag deposit.
 This is the source of the naturally occurring range of sediments found on Nantasket Beach.
 Traveling north from Phipps Street to X Street both the grain size of the sediments and the slope of the beach increases with the most northern portion of the beach, R to X Street, which lies south of Point Allerton, consisting of a steeper sloped beach, coarser sand, cobbles, and small boulders.

-There is a narrow, fairly continuous, vegetated primary frontal dune along North Nantasket Beach.
+There is a narrow, nearly continuous, vegetated primary frontal dune along North Nantasket Beach.
 At the very southern end of North Nantasket Beach the dune takes the form of small hummocks; at the northern end where the sand supply is meager and the beach is not of sufficient width, the dune is lower, less substantial and is composed of greater proportions of gravel and cobble than of fine-grained sand.
 The term "primary dune" or "primary frontal dune" is commonly defined as the coastal dune closest to the coastal beach.
 Other dunes located behind, or landward, of the primary dune are older deposits and generally lower in elevation.
 The primary dune is the first line of defense against coastal storm flooding and provides sand to the adjacent beaches.
 Beach grass, wrack, and other vegetation on the dunes traps sand and stores it as a future sediment supply for the beaches.

 The beach is narrowest at both ends of the BMP Area and is at its widest where the vegetated primary frontal dune is most developed.
-At this part of the beach low tide exposes a wide, almost flat expanse of fine-grained, hard-packed sand intermingled with gravel and some cobble.
+At this part of the beach low tide exposes a wide, almost flat expanse of finegrained, hard-packed sand intermingled with gravel and some cobble.